-If you are publishing your orb using the Orb Development Kit, rather than manually, semantic releases are straight-forward using the steps set out in the following section.
-You can find a simplified version of the publishing process in the README.md file that was generated by the
+If you are publishing your orb using the orb development kit, rather than manually, semantic releases are straight-forward using the steps set out in this section.
+You can find a simplified version of the publishing process in the README.md file that is generated by the

 circleci orb init command at the start of the authoring process.

 Issue a new release with the orb development kit

 The steps below show how to issue a new semantic release of your orb.